 Skip’s daily support system was made up of people he truly loved and called his friends.
 Everyone at the Health Clinic, all of the firefighters at the Fire Department (especially Mikey), everyone at Hudson’s Grocery who shared daily laughs with him, and all of the cancer specialists at Moffatt who kept him going for a little while longer.

 Ironically, even though he had so many friends, he was truly a hermit in his later years.
 But he loved his friend Watson – his Republican counterpart he called “Watty Woo” and whom he shared life, adventures and office space with.
 He loved writing controversial letters to the editor in the Boca Beacon, and threatening to send those who disagreed with him a “baggah vipahs.”
 He was a very political person, one of the true old-school Democrats, but on this island he was surrounded by a sea of conservatives … most of whom were also his friends.
 While it was because of Tori that he came to the island, he said the people who reside here are the reason he stayed.
 It was rare for him to lose a friend: The ones he collected over the years almost always stayed his friend.
 He was a lover of life, and our island, and the way it used to be.

 Skip named his business after an encounter with a Navajo friend he never forgot, who asked him if he was the Thief of Souls.
 The man told him that his grandmother believed if she had her picture taken she would lose her spirit.

 That’s coincidental, because with Skip’s passing, all of us who knew him have lost a piece of our souls.

-We will never forget the beautiful story of “The King and Queen” of Banyan Street, and their reign here on earth.
+We will never forget the beautiful story of “The Queen of Banyan Street” and “The Thief of Soul,” and their reign here on earth.

 If Skip could have chosen his final words to be remembered by, he might have used ones he has said before …